In addition to tachycardia, bradycardia, premature contraction and fibrillation, rhythm disorders include:

 Some hearts have an extra pathway that allows the electrical signal to arrive at the ventricles too soon.
 Think of it as an unwanted shortcut from the atria to the ventricles.
 Wolff-Parkinson-White syndrome is part of a category of electrical abnormalities called "pre-excitation syndromes."

-Many people with this syndrome will have a rapid heartbeat (tachycardia), and may have dizziness, chest palpitations, or, fainting (syncope) rarely, cardiac arrest.
-About 80 percent of people with symptoms first have them between the ages of 11 and 50.
+Many people with this syndrome will have a rapid heartbeat (tachycardia), and may have dizziness, chest palpitations, fainting (syncope) or, rarely, cardiac arrest .
 However, some people with WPW never have tachycardia or other symptoms.

 How is this syndrome treated?